 The word ‘gaslighting’ is a pretty common one these days.
 That very fact is worrying itself.
 This is a tactic that can have you questioning your own sanity and break even the strongest person down into a mess.
-But, what is gaslighting and how can you notice the signs of something that’s so subtle yet powerful?
+But, what is gaslighting, and how can you notice the signs of something so subtle yet powerful?

 A narcissist is someone who cares for no one but themselves and will cause you to question who you are, what you’re doing, and in the end, break you down into a shell of your former self.
 It sounds dramatic, but it’s no exaggeration.

 The term ‘narcissist’ is named after the mythological character Narcissus, a character who loved himself so much that he fell madly in love with his own image in the water.
-Although narcissists use many tricks to confuse the people they love, gaslighting messes with you the most.
+And although narcissists use many tricks to confuse the people they love, gaslighting messes with you the most.
 [Read: How to deal with a narcissist in the best way you possibly can]

 Gaslighting is a form of psychological abuse designed to evoke confusion that eventually turns into an extreme form of anxiety.